erithobra/intro-to-python/readme.md

 ## You Do: Data Types (20 min / 0:25)

-Start the IPython REPL in your terminal and start working through the prompts below.
+Start the Python REPL in your terminal and start working through the prompts below.

 <details>